-The new legislation significantly enhances support and protection for victims, gives law enforcement the tools they need to target today's slave drivers, ensures perpetrators can be severely punished, and includes a world leading provision to encourage business to take action to ensure their end-to-end supply chains are slavery free.
+The legislation significantly enhances support and protection for victims, gives law enforcement the tools they need to target today's slave drivers, ensures perpetrators can be severely punished, and includes a world leading provision to encourage business to take action to ensure their end-to-end supply chains are slavery free.

 Duty to notify

-From 1 November 2015, specific public authorities have a duty to notify the secretary of state of any person identified in England and Wales as a suspected victim of slavery or human trafficking.
+Specific public authorities have a duty to notify the secretary of state of any person identified in England and Wales as a suspected victim of slavery or human trafficking.
 This applies to the following public authorities at the time of publication:

 (a) a chief officer of police for a police area,

 (b) the chief constable of the British Transport Police Force,

 (i) the Common Council of the City of London,

 (j) the Council of the Isles of Scilly,

 (k) the Gangmasters Licensing Authority.

 Please always consider passing information to Hampshire Constabulary using the 'Community Partnership Information Form' which can be downloaded from our Contact Us page.